 Students in internship or practicum courses must purchase liability insurance prior to starting work with clients.
 Many practicum/internship sites require students to show evidence of liability coverage prior to beginning a practicum/internship.
 Northcentral requires students participating in practicum/internship to purchase student professional liability insurance, typically available at a lower student rate.
 Students are required to provide proof of this insurance with minimum coverage accounts of \$1,000.000/\$3,000,000.
-Insurance can be obtained through student membership in the American Association for Marriage and Family Therapy (AAMFT).
+Insurance is included in the benefits of student membership in the American Association for Marriage and Family Therapy (AAMFT) or the California Association of Marriage and Family Therapists (CAMFT).
 Information regarding application for membership is provided in the ethics course of the MAMFT program.